hamlet-io/avscanner/readme.md

 Project consists of 3 workers and 2 queues, 3 buckets.
 Both queues used to pass s3 object created event to workers.

+##### Note:
+Buckets and queues names provided in default `.env` file located at the project root directory.
+Also `.env` file contains connection parameters for both sqs and s3 as well as file prefixes/directories.

 #### Workers:
 1. Archiver - archives valid data files on a monthly basis.
 1. Validator - validates data files format.